vxfemboy/python_tools/README.md

 Usage: 	`netsniff.py -i wlan1`

-`-i, -iface, -interface` for your interface
+`-i, --iface, --interface` for your interface

 ## File Interceptor
 A tool to intercept files on the network and replace them with the attackers